 Your best stories aren't about your project, products or you.
 It’s about the bigger story that makes your audience heroes!
 It’s about the outcome.
 It’s about why should people listen to you, engage, participate, and remember you.

 Focus on delivering valuable information.
 Explain how to solve the problem.
 How you came up with a solution.
-This will make you much more interesting and will help you make connections.
-You can creatively weave your project, product or service into that valuable information.
+This will make you much more interesting and will help you make emotional connections.
+You can creatively weave your desired outcome, project, product or service into that valuable information.

 Mistake three: fail to rehearse.

 This is especially true if you’re up on stage with a PowerPoint presentation or any electronics!

 If there is a delay due to technology or otherwise, as an audience member you feel that your time is being wasted.